LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ## 8\.
 Legacy Inputs

 As LDAR-Sim continues to grow and evolve, certain parameters may need to be retired and removed from the current version of LDAR-Sim.
 For completeness, the documentation for these parameters will be moved to this section along with an indication of which version of LDAR-Sim they were removed in.

+### subtype_times_file -- Removed as of Version 2.4.0

+**Data type:** string

+**Default input:** None

+**Description:** Imports a lookup table that allows the modeler to set the survey time per facility according to facility type.
+This functionality can be used when survey times are not known for each individual site, but can be approximately estimated by facility subtype.
+Each row represents a facility type and each column represents a method.
+Times are the number of minutes that pass between arrival at a facility and completion of the inspection at that facility (exclusive of time between workdays and travel time if a site is too large to finish in any given day).
+If this parameter is set to None, or left blank, times are set at a site level.

+**Notes on acquisition:** Ideally, empirical data for similar facilities are used to inform the lookup table and that each value represents a representative average based on a reasonable number of surveys

+**Notes of caution:** Facility types must match those used in infrastructure_file.
+When used, subtype_times_file overwrites any facility-specific times present in infrastructure_file.

 ### vent_file -- Removed as of Version 2.1.2